natejcq/Python4Everybody/README.md

 ex_08_04 is gradedd assignment 8.4
 romeo.txt is the required input file for Graded assignment 8.4

-ex_09_01 are programs from lecture 9.1

-ex_09_02 are programs from lecture 9.2

 ex_08_05 is graded assignment 8.5
 mbox-short.txt is the required input text file

 ex_08_06 is the code from Worked Exercise: Lists mbox-short.txt is the required input text file

+ex_09_01 are the programs done in lecture 9.1

+ex_09_02 are the programs done in lecture 9.2